 Top Alternatives to OraVet Dental Hygiene Chews

-OraVet dental chews are an effective premium product and come with a price tag to match.
-So are they worth the extra and how to the alternatives stack up?
-Let’s take a look at those products with outstanding reputations.
+OraVet dental hygiene chews are an effective premium product and come with a price tag to match.
+So are they worth the extra cost and how to they stack up against other alternatives?

 Greenies Original Dog Dental Treats

 One of the first dental chews to be vet approved, they also carry the VOHC’s seal of approval like OraVet.